Jahia/content-integrity/docs/embedded-tests.md

 The property `j:fullpath` is deprecated and will be removed from Jahia in a future version.
 - If your code leverages this property, you should rewrite it.
 But you might want to enable the validation of the property in the meantime
-- Otherwise, you should not enable its validation, since no feature in the product leverages, and so an invalid value has no consequence
+- Otherwise, you should not enable its validation, since no feature in the product leverages it, and so an invalid value has no consequence

 ### Configuration